apache/gravitino/docs/trino-connector/catalog-hive.md

 ## Table properties

-In the Hive catalog, additional properties can be set for tables and schemas using the "WITH" keyword in the "CREATE TABLE/SCHEMA" statement.
+In the Hive catalog, additional properties can be set for tables and schemas using the "WITH" keyword in the "CREATE TABLE" statement.

 ```sql
 CREATE TABLE "metalake.catalog".dbname.tabname